 Student Loan Interest Deduction & Tax Credits

-What are the AGI requirements for student loan interest deductions?
+What are the Adjusted Gross Income (AGI) requirements for student loan interest deductions?

 With lower employment rates, education-related expenses have proven to be an issue for students and recent graduates who are either seeking work or who are just getting started in their professional careers.
 There are, however, several options available for current and former students that can help to diminish overall financial burdens through student loan deductions.
 One such opportunity allows students to deduct loan interest from a loan or series of federally-funded college loans for qualifying students and is available on an income-adjusted basis.

 In order to qualify for this tax deduction, the IRS has developed the following criteria: tax payers must have first paid interest on the loan(s) for the former year in order to be eligible.
 Married couples seeking this deduction should have filed jointly on their income tax returns instead of employing the status of "married filing separately."
 Also, if married couples are filing a joint return, it is not permissible for them to be listed as dependents on another party's return.
 For example, graduates cannot prove eligible for the student loan deduction if their parents are listing them under dependent status.
 Additionally, a person's modified adjusted gross income should be lower than an annual set amount.
 Eligible individuals will be sent a form, the 1098-E, if $600 or more of student loan interest has been paid annually.

 A graduate must have a qualified student loan (or loans), meaning that this loan was strictly designated for the purpose of academic funding and for no other uses.
 In other words, "payday loans" and other such alternative funding sources are ineligible.
-Additionally, it should be noted that in order to qualify for this tax deduction for 2017, individuals should have paid the interest on the college loan(s) for the 2016 tax year.
+Additionally, it should be noted that in order to qualify for this tax deduction, individuals should have paid the interest on the college loan(s) during the tax year.

 The American Opportunity Tax Credit